 For the ultimate dining experience there is Privée: a private culinary event limited to just 10 people.
 Dishes are presented on a custom-built table designed by the famed Dakota Jackson and illuminated by a golden Venini chandelier, with menu selections made from Polo Grill, Toscana, or a combination of both.
 A room reservation charge applies to evenings in Privée, which is available only onboard Marina and Riviera.

 - Oceania Cruises bills itself as an upper-premium cruise line, positioned squarely between the luxury segment and the premium segment.
 Essentially, this distills into “pay less, get more.”

 - Oceania offers a vacation that emphasizes fine food and wine, luxurious accommodations and personalized service aboard its four intimate and mid-sized ships.

-- Award-winning itineraries visit more than 300 ports in Europe, Australia, New Zealand, Asia, and the Americas aboard two luxurious, 684-guest ships – Regatta, and Nautica – and the 1,250-guest Marina and Riviera.
+- Award-winning itineraries visit more than 300 ports in Europe, Australia, New Zealand, Asia, and the Americas aboard four luxurious, 684-guest ships – Regatta, Insignia, Nautica and Sirena – and the 1,250-guest Marina and Riviera.

 These People Will Love Oceania Cruises

 - Explorers who want to stay longer or cruise longer: Oceania Cruises has made of point of building more overnight stays into its itineraries.
 This allows travelers more time to explore while relieving stress over getting back to the ship on time.
 Also, Oceania’s itineraries frequently extend two or three weeks, giving travelers a more in-depth visit to a region.